FY23 Budget Development Guide

 Non-Personnel Items & Additional Compensation

-Administrative Premium (General)
+Administrative Premium (general)

 Advertising

-Clothing and Uniforms (off the shelf)
+Clothing and Uniforms

-Contractual Services (including after school partners)
+Contractual Services

 Custodial and Maintenance Supplies